agdturner/ccg-math/README.md

 ## Acknowledgements and feedback
 - Thanks to the University of Leeds and numerous research grants for supporting the development of this code.
 - If you find this code useful, please let me know and refer to the resources used in the usual ways.
+- Thanks to Eric for the [BigMath](https://github.com/eobermuhlner/big-math) library :-)